Is Your Website Losing You Sales?

 Are there sales prevention issues in your business?
 Sometimes it can be the people in your business who make it hard for your customers to buy from you.

-Being rude or unhelpful to customers on the phone
+A receptionist being rude or unhelpful to customers on the phone

-Not returning customers telephone calls promptly
+Not returning your customers' telephone calls promptly

 Ask yourselves what your sales prevention issues might be and what you intend to do about them.